kmolima/kpi_engine/README.md

 ## Run a local instance of the data platform
 Dependency: [Docker Compose](https://docs.docker.com/compose/install/)

+For the messasing service we are using the [community edition of the HiveMQ MQTT Broker](https://github.com/hivemq/hivemq-community-edition) and its metrics producer extension.

 Note: If you need elevated privileges to run docker, please run the script bellow accordingly (e.g. add ``` sudo ```)